-You may comment, if you feel comfortable in doing so, on the proposal's Vision Mātauranga component (section 3D) if the researcher has identified that one or more of the Vision Mātauranga themes is relevant to their research in Section 2.
+You may comment, if you feel comfortable in doing so, on the proposal's Vision Mātauranga component.
 For an explanation of, and more information on, Vision Mātauranga, please see Appendix I. Please note, there is no requirement for referees to comment on this aspect.